Latino Heritage and Traditions: Celebrating Hispanic Heritage Month

 Take Sandra Maria Garcia from Fort Worth, Texas.
 She’s become her family’s historian, collecting documents, photos, and records to trace her family’s journey from Spain to Durango, Mexico, to Texas.
 After losing several family members, she started documenting family traditions and recipes like her mom’s mole and enchiladas.
 If you want to dive deeper into maintaining cultural roots, check out our article on Hispanic culture and traditions.

-Then there’s Sophia Nieves from San Diego, who blends her son’s traditions with her own Puerto Rican customs.
+Then there’s Sophia Nieves from San Diego, who blends her son’s multicultural traditions with her own Puerto Rican customs.
 She makes both Puerto Rican and Indian-style arroz to ensure her son stays connected to their heritage.
 This shows how keeping cultural roots is an ongoing and evolving process.

 Passing Down Family Heirlooms